alonso-herreros/uni-dcom-notes/Chapter 5 notes.md

 > **:information_source: Note**
 >
-> These fadings are usually caused by the environment, due to the fact that the
+> Fadings are usually caused by the environment, due to the fact that the signal
-> signal doesn't reach the receiver directly, but instead bounces off walls,
+> doesn't reach the receiver directly, but instead bounces off walls, floors,
-> floors, etc. This causes the signal to arrive at the receiver through
+> etc. This causes the signal to arrive at the receiver through different paths,
-> different paths, with different delays, and thus different phases.
-These
+> with different delays, and thus different phases.
+These channels are called
-> channels are called **multipath channels**.
+> **multipath channels**.

 We have several options: